T-Mare/Overview-of-the-CMAPSS-FD001-Dataset/README.md

 Store locally and replace base_raw_data_path with yours

 This Notebook does not save the processed datasets to a path.
-Make sure to save the processed datasets to  a specified path for further use.
+Make sure to save the processed datasets to  a specified path for personal use.